-Where x is a current-event condition and z is a conjunction of property-update consequences.
+Where x is a current-event condition and z is a property-update consequence.

 Examples of property-update rules are:

 When any buyer says 'bid!' then his bid price is increased by 10.
 When the auctioneer says 'sold' then the last bidder becomes the winner.